Rethinking the Objectives of Extractive Question Answering: Probabilistic Assumptions for the Answer Span

-This section describes the common approach to the EQA, with its independent modeling of the answer span start and end positions.
-We propose an extension towards relieving this assumption by defining a compound objective.
+This section describes the common approach to the EQA, with its independent modelling of the answer span start and end positions.
+Secondly, it defines an assumption based on conditional factorization of span probability.
+Finally a function family for computing joint span probability and a combination of independent and joint assumption we call the \textit{compound} objective are proposed.

-The EQA can be defined as follows: Given a question $q$ and a passage or a set of passages $D$, find an answer string $a$ from $D$ such that $a$ answers the question $q$.
-This can be expressed by modeling a categorical probability mass function (PMF) that has its maximum in the answer endpoint indices $a=\langle a_{s}, a_{e} \rangle$ from the passage $D$ as $P(a_{s}, a_{e}|q,D)$ for each question-passage-answer triplet $(q,D,a)$ from dataset $\mathcal{D}$.
-During inference, the most probable answer span $\langle a_{s}, a_{e} \rangle$ is predicted.
-Although there are works that were able to explicitly model the joint probability~\cite{lee2016learning}, modeling it directly results in number of categories which is quadratic to the passage's length.
-Optimizing such models with the amount of data available today may lead toward poor parameter estimates.
-Therefore, state-of-the-art approaches modeling the answer span PMF introduce the independence assumption $P(a_{s}, a_{e}|q,D) = P(a_{s}|q,D)P(a_{e}|q,D)$.
-The factorized PMFs are usually computed by the shared model, as introduced in~\citet{wang2016machine}.
+The EQA can be defined as follows: Given a question $q$ and a passage or a set of passages $D$, find a string $a$ from $D$ such that $a$ answers the question $q$.
+This can be expressed by modelling a categorical probability mass function (PMF) that has its maximum in the answer start and end indices $a=\langle a_{s}, a_{e} \rangle$ from the passage $D$ as $P(a_{s}, a_{e}|q,D)$ for each question-passage-answer triplet $(q,D,a)$ from dataset $\mathcal{D}$.
+The parameters $\theta$ of such model can be estimated by minimizing maximum likelihood objective

-Our work proposes an extension to the described approach, replacing the standard \textit{independent} objective, that maximizes the probability $P(a_{s}|q,D)P(a_{e}|q,D)$, with the multi-task \textit{compound} objective \eqref{eq:joint_indep_loss} computed via a shared model\footnote{For brevity, $q,D$ dependencies were omitted.}.

-The auxiliary \textit{independent} objective $P(a_{s})P(a_{e})$ can be seen as a form of regularization for the \textit{joint} objective $P_{\theta}(a_{s}, a_{e})$, which is used in test time.